Deadline for submission: March 29th, 2019 AoE

 Demonstrations: we seek exciting end-to-end tools that bring data and data analysis to the clinician/bedside.

 Submissions should be one page or less.
 Abstracts will not be archived or indexed, but will have the opportunity to be presented as a poster and spotlight talk at MLHC.
-The first author of a clinical abstract must be a clinician (MD, RN, etc. -> does your job involve working with patients).
+Given that this track is designed to engage clinicians, the first author of a clinical abstract must be a clinician (MD, RN, etc. -> does your job involve working with patients).
+We also expect that the clinician will present the work (perhaps in a team).
 The clinical abstract track is not intended for work-in-progress by primarily computational researchers.

 Please use the following formatting - template here